TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 HMENU
 =====

 Objects of type HMENU generate hierarchical menus.
-It is the one usually being used to create the navigation menu of websites.
+In a :ref:`FLUIDTEMPLATE <cobj-fluidtemplate>` the HMENU can be used as a DataProcessor called :ref:`MenuProcessor <MenuProcessor>`, which internally uses the HMENU functionality.

 The cObject HMENU allows you to define the global settings of the menu as a whole.
 For the rendering of the single menu levels, different